tanner-johnson2718/MEME_OS_3/README.md

 # Road Map

+Here we will "tell the story" of this project.
+We started with a simple hello world in C. Our very first question is: [what exactly is this output file](./Hello_World).
+This lead to a "bullet-pointy" overview of the ELF format and its contents.
+This lead to several other questions.
+Much of the contents of an ELF are used in the process of linking so that was the second topic we looked at.
+We started with [static linking]()

+## Check List

 * [X] [Hello World, What did you give me?](./Hello_World) (ELF File Format)
 * [X] [Hello World, A link to the past](./Linking) (Static Linking and Archives)
 * [X] [Hello World, Sharing is Caring](./Dynamic_Linking) (Dynamic Linking and Shared Libraries)